Need to talk? Call 1800 882 436.

 • a small cut during the operation, which usually heals on its own

-• bruising to your baby’s head or body as forceps may need to be used to help birth your baby
+• bruising, as your doctor may need to use forceps to birth your baby

 If your baby has trouble breathing, the midwife and paediatrician will take care of them.